galacticstudios/mame/README.md

 Vectrex32 MAME is a version of MAME that uses the Vectrex32 to display games.
 It's based on [Trammell Hudson's modifications to MAME 0.168](https://trmm.net/MAME) for his vector graphics board.
 It is intended for playing vector graphics games only.

+Trammell's modifications are designed to output to his [V.st board](https://trmm.net/V.st).
+That page includes a description of the communication protocol.

 What is MAME?
 =============